avmonte/imageproc/README.md

 `boxblur` `blur`: applies box blur

+- takes in initialization as its parameter (default = 3)

-`gaussianblur` `gaussian`: applies gaussian blur, takes in standard deviation as its parameter (1 by default)
+`gaussianblur` `gaussian`: applies gaussian blur

+- takes in standard deviation as its parameter (default = 1)

 `edges`: identifies the edges

+- takes in initialization as its parameter (default = 0.5)

+`sharpen`: inverse of blurring

+- takes in initialization as its parameter (default = 4)